 Milk by the half-teaspoonful at room temperature, as necessary

-First, make the strawberry syrup.
-In a medium-size, heavy-bottom saucepan, place the strawberries, sugar, salt and 3 tablespoons water, and mix to combine.
-Place over medium heat and cook, stirring occasionally and adding the remaining tablespoon of water if necessary to prevent the mixture from burning, until the strawberries are softened and the liquid has reduced by about 1/4.
-Remove from the heat and place the contents of the saucepan in a blender or food processor and process until smooth.
-Pass the strawberry syrup through a fine mesh sieve to remove the seeds.
+Make the strawberry syrup.
+In a medium-size, heavy-bottom saucepan, place the strawberries, sugar, salt and water, and mix to combine.
+Place over medium heat and cook, stirring occasionally to prevent the mixture from burning, until the strawberries are softened and the liquid has reduced by about 1/4.
+Remove from the heat and blend until smooth using a stick blender.
+You can also allow the mixture to cool briefly and then place it in a blender or food processor and process until smooth.
 Set the syrup aside to cool.